Jak Alnwick: Cardiff City

 On 17 May 2022, he was announced as Championship club Cardiff City's second signing of the summer transfer window, where manager Steve Morison was keen to conduct business early and replace outgoing goalkeeper Alex Smithies; Alnwick agreed a two-year contract.
 He was sent off on his league debut for the club, during a 2–0 defeat at Preston North End on 11 March; he had only started the game due to a suspension for regular custodian Ryan Allsop.
 Manager Sabri Lamouchi blamed the defence for putting Alnwick in a bad situation.
 He ended the 2022–23 season with seven appearances to his name.

 He signed a new contract in September 2023 to keep him at the club until the summer of 2025 after starting the 2023–24 campaign as new manager Erol Bulut's first-choice goalkeeper and keeping a clean sheet in the South Wales derby win over Swansea City.
 He was named in the Championship team of the week following his performance in a 1–0 win at Watford on 3 February.
 However, he picked up a knee ligament injury and lost his first-team place to new signing Ethan Horvath.
 He triggered a one-year contract extension in January 2025.
 He tore his hamstring in a 1–1 draw at Plymouth Argyle on 22 February, which manager Omer Riza confirmed would see him out of action until the end of the 2024–25 season.

+Head coach Brian Barry-Murphy revealed that Alnwick was in the North East of England due to personal reasons from October to December 2025.
+He did not feature for cardiff in the 2025–26 campaign, with Nathan Trott and Matthew Turner above him in the pecking order.

+Huddersfield Town

+On 8 January 2026, Alnwick was sold to Huddersfield Town for an undisclosed fee, joining on an 18-month contract to provide manager Lee Grant with cover for Lee Nicholls.